Skip to main content

 Creating a contact in Engage consists of these steps:

-1. First, check if the contact already exists in Engage, using this endpoint:
+1. First, check if the contact already exists in Engage, using this endpoint (see more here):

-In the payload of this request, you will send some identifier for the contact, such as their email.
+As part of this request you will send some identifier for the contact, such as their email.

 If the contact exists, Engage returns their unique contactId value.